microsoft/botframework-cli/packages/cli/README.md

 OPTIONS
   -h, --help                         qnamaker:delete:kb command help

-  --endpointKey=endpointKey          Specifies the endpoint key for your private QnA service.(from qnamaker.ai portal
-                                     KB settings page).
-Overrides the value present in config and the QNAMAKER_ENDPOINTKEY environment variable.

   --force                            Do not prompt for confirmation, force the operation

   --hostname=hostname                Specifies the url for your private QnA service.
-Overrides the value in config and
+Overrides the value in config.
-                                     the QNAMAKER_HOSTNAME environment variable.

   --kbId=kbId                        (required) Knowledgebase id to be deleted

   --stdin                            Specifies qnamaker configuration is being passed via stdin.
 Overrides the
-                                     config values and the QNAMAKER_KBID environment variable.
+                                     config value.

   --subscriptionKey=subscriptionKey  Specifies the qnamaker Ocp-Apim-Subscription Key (found in 'Keys' under Resource Management section                                      for your Qna Maker cognitive service).
-Overrides the config value and the OCP-APIM-SUBSCRIPTION-KEY                                      environment variable.
+Overrides the config value.
 ```

 _See code: [@microsoft/bf-qnamaker](https://github.com/microsoft/botframework-cli/blob/v1.0.0/src/commands/qnamaker/delete/kb.ts)_